codetit4n/rust-school/lesson-7/Readme.md

 Topic: References and Borrowing.

-Link to the blog: COMING SOON
+Link to the article: https://blog.lokeshkr.com/rust-series-7

-## How to use this?
-This folder contains cargo projects for 3 concepts:
-1. references

 ## Cargo commands

-- Make sure you are in the right directory: `cd [concept-name]`
+- Make sure you are in the right directory: `cd references`

-    NOTE: [concept-name] would be references

 - Build project for debugging: `cargo build`
 - Build project for a release: `cargo build --release`
 - Build and Run project: `cargo run`